-- 1. The student is absent without excuse for 30+ consecutive hours, 42+ hours in a school month or 72+hours in a school year; - 2.
-The School has made meaningful attempts to reengage through the absence intervention plan and any offered alternatives to adjudication; - 3.
-The student has refused to participate in or failed to make satisfactory progress on the plan as determined by the absence intervention team, or any offered alternative adjudication.

-A complaint regarding a habitual truant where the parent, guardian, or custodian fails to get the child to attend school must be filed jointly against the student and the parent, guardian or custodian.
+- Parents contacted via email, mail and/or phone. - Community Liaison delivers to parent and student a letter that includes the legal notice of school attendance. - Referral is made to school counselor. - Pre-Court Conference scheduled, which will include a representative from the Hancock County Juvenile Court. - Formal truancy complaint filed with Hancock County Juvenile Court: - The student is absent without excuse for 30+ consecutive hours, 42+ hours in a school month or 72+hours in a school year; - The School has made meaningful attempts to reengage through the absence intervention plan and any offered alternatives to adjudication; - The student has refused to participate in or failed to make satisfactory progress on the plan as determined by the absence intervention team, or any offered alternative adjudication. - A complaint regarding a habitual truant where the parent, guardian, or custodian fails to get the child to attend school must be filed jointly against the student and the parent, guardian or